5 Delicious Christmas Cookies To Make in Your RV

 What better excuse to bake up these decadent delights, whose ingredients list calls for not two, but three different types of chocolate?

-Not all types of Christmas cookies take to decorating, but many do, especially classics like gingerbread and shortbread.
-Get creative before you even touch a can of sprinkles by employing a diverse set of Christmas cookie cutters — you can either buy thematic pre-made sets or collect them piecemeal.
-They come in just about every shape you can imagine, from ninjas (get it? ninjabread men?) to these inventive Christmas light bulbs.
+Not all types of Christmas cookies require decorating, but many do, especially classics like gingerbread and shortbread.
+Get creative from the start with a diverse set of Christmas cookie cutters.
+They come in just about every shape you can imagine, from ninjas (yep! ninjabread men) to these inventiveΒ Christmas light bulbs.

 You can make your own icing with confectioner’s sugar, water, and food coloring, but there are also a ton of pre-packaged options available in the baking aisle at your local grocery store.
 Don’t forget about fun extras like snowflake-shaped sprinkles and candy eyeballs to bring your goodies to life!